CESSProject/doc-v2/developer/cess-sdk/sdk-golang/data_process.md

 Example:
 For a 1MiB file: it willbe padded to 32MiB
-For 33MiB files: it will be padded to 64MiB
+For 33MiB file: it will be padded to 64MiB
 For a 500MiB file: it will be padded to 512MiB
 And so on...